EQWorks/python-curriculum/02-logic-controls.md

 'Empty string'
 ```

 When the string is empty, its length is `0` of type `int`.
-In this context, Python interprets `if 0` as `False`, or consider `0` as "Falsy", while all other non-0 integer values are considered "Truthy".
+In this context, Python interprets `0` as "Falsy", while all other non-0 integer values are considered "Truthy".

 In fact, an empty string is already "Falsy", otherwise "Truthy":